presnick/ProgramsInformationPeople/_sources/Pyglet/Pyglet.rst

 An important pair of methods to know are ``pyglet.clock.schedule_interval()`` and ``pyglet.clock.unschedule()``

-``pyglet.clock.schedule_interval(function,interval)`` takes two arguments, ``function`` and ``interval``. ``function`` should be a function name, while ``interval`` is a float representing some number of seconds. ``schedule_interval`` causes the Pyglet event loop to "schedule" the function to run on the given interval.
+``pyglet.clock.schedule_interval(function,interval)`` takes two arguments, ``function`` and ``interval``.
+The ``interval`` is a float representing some number of seconds. ``schedule_interval`` causes the Pyglet event loop to "schedule" the function to run on the given interval.

 ``pyglet.clock.unschedule(function)`` tells Pyglet to pull the given function off the scheduler.
 Below is an example of the two functions being used in conjunction with one another:

 .. code:: python

     import pyglet

     print_count = 0

     def print_1(interval):
         global print_count
         print_count += 1

         if print_count <= 5:
             print 'First printing function.
 Count: ' + str(print_count)
             print '\tIt has been ' + str(interval) +' seconds since the last time this function was called.'

         else:
             print 'Unscheduling first printing function and scheduling second printing function' pyglet.clock.unschedule(print_1)
             pyglet.clock.schedule_interval(print_2,1.0)

     def print_2(interval):
         global print_count
         print_count += 1
         if print_count <= 10:
             print 'Second printing function.
 Count: ' + str(print_count)
             print '\tIt has been ' + str(interval) +' seconds since the last time this function was called.'

         else:
             print 'Exiting Pyglet event loop'
             pyglet.app.exit()

     print 'Scheduling first printing function'
     pyglet.clock.schedule_interval(print_1,1.0)
     print 'Starting up game loop'
     pyglet.app.run()

 If you were to run this code, you'd see some output, printed at a 1-second interval:

 .. code::

     Scheduling first printing function
     Starting up game loop
     First printing function.
 Count: 1
         It has been 1.00017619269 seconds.
     First printing function.
 Count: 2
         It has been 1.00004148226 seconds.
     First printing function.
 Count: 3
         It has been 1.00059999598 seconds.
     First printing function.
 Count: 4
         It has been 1.00077661632 seconds.
     First printing function.
 Count: 5
         It has been 1.00115594379 seconds.
     Unscheduling first printing function and scheduling second printing function Second printing function.
 Count: 7
         It has been 1.00012017026 seconds.
     Second printing function.
 Count: 8
         It has been 1.00039814416 seconds.
     Second printing function.
 Count: 9
         It has been 1.00042337564 seconds.
     Second printing function.
 Count: 10
         It has been 1.00041952677 seconds.
     Exiting Pyglet event loop

 What happened here was that initially we scheduled ``print_1()`` to run on a once-per-second interval.
 But, when print_count exceeded 5, ``print_1()`` unscheduled itself and scheduled ``print_2()`` to run on the same interval.
 When print_count exceeded 10, ``print_2()`` exited the game using the ``pyglet.game.exit()`` function.

 Note that both of my scheduled functions had an argument called ``interval``.
-The Pyglet scheduler passes the actual interval that has passed, as an argument to the scheduled function whenever it runs.
+The Pyglet scheduler passes the actual time elapsed as an argument to the scheduled function whenever it runs.
 This is usually very close to the planned interval, but slightly different due to CPU latency and stuff like that.
+In this case, we see that on each call it has been *slightly* more than 1 second since the last call.

 Additional Notes